Last week, the internet was buzzing over the latest controversy.

 As a Christian, I do believe that modesty is a good thing, for both men and women.
 Not just sexual modesty (which is actually rarely addressed in scripture) but also modesty with our wealth (1 Tim 2:9), in our behavior, etc. Modesty in this sense is closely linked to humility.
 Christians are called to be humble, NOT to spend our time flaunting ourselves (whether what we are flaunting happens to be our body, our money, our intelligence, or whatever).
 We should be drawing people’s attention to Christ, not to ourselves.

 SO.
 That being the case, if I truly am desiring to be modest/humble as a Christian, than being “hot” shouldn’t be my main goal in the first place.
-The goal of my life isn’t to be sexually attractive, it’s to be conformed to the image of Christ and exhibit the fruits of the spirit.
+The goal of my life isn’t to be sexually attractive, it’s to be conformed to the image of Christ and exhibit the fruit of the spirit.
 “Modest is Hottest” tells me I should be modest in order to attract men’s attention, but spending my energy on attracting men’s attention is absolutely NOT what I should be focusing on as a Christian woman.

 In other words, “Modest is Hottest” is false in every possible way.
 False by experience, false by definition, and terribly false as a goal for Christian women.